rugbyprof/4443-Internet-Programming/Assignments/05-Meme_Generator/README.md

 We will discuss this a little more in class.
 However, most of the code is written for you, you simply need to refactor it.
 You don't need to connect this to our front end right now, you simply need to use "postman" or something similar to test your method is working.

+### Part 1 Deliverables

+- In your assignments folder, create a folder called `meme_generator_pt1`
+- Copy your version of `meme-api.py` into that folder.
+- I should be able to run postman and hit your meme route to create a new "document" representing the meme.

 ### Part 2
 Due: 10 Oct By Class time.